BDC Hamburger Icon

 Consider micro-influencers

 This leads to marketing’s newest trend: the micro-influencer.
-Rather than choosing the influencers with the highest follower counts, some brands now find better success soliciting those closest to their target audience.
+Rather than choosing those with the highest follower counts, some brands now find better success soliciting those closest to their target audience.

 TipBottom line